 Online proposal forms must be submitted prior to the advance registration period for the semester of the internship (see the FAU calendar for dates of advance registration).
-For example, if you plan to do an internship in Spring 2016, submit the online form prior to the start of November 2015 advance registration.
-If you plan to start an internship during the Summer or Fall of 2016, submit the online form prior to the start of April, 2016 advance registration.
+For example, if you plan to do an internship in the Spring term, submit the online form prior to the start of November in the previous term (i.e. before registration opens for spring).
+If you plan to start an internship during the Summer term or Fall term, submit the online form prior to the start of April (i.e. before registration opens for summer or fall).
 Completed contracts should be submitted as soon as the signatures are secured but must be received BEFORE the start of the internship or the first day of the semester in which the internship is taken, whichever is sooner.

 You may not receive credit for internships started without completing and submitting the proper paperwork.